vitorpavinato/AglyPoolseq/mappingPipeline/README.md

-# Modified scripts to download, map, call polymorphism in pooled sequencing data-sets for Aphis glycines
+# Modified scripts for downloading, mapping, and variant calling of Aphis glycines pool-seq data

 ## Description
-> This set of scripts provides a pipeline to build wholeGenomeSync files for each population sample from raw FASTQ data and defines a Dockerfile to build a docker image which can act as a standalone tool to run the pipeline.
+###> This set of scripts provides a pipeline to build wholeGenomeSync files for each population sample from raw FASTQ data and defines a Dockerfile to build a docker image which can act as a standalone tool to run the pipeline (forked from https://github.com/alanbergland/DEST).

 ### 0. Define working directory
 ```bash